jedward225/jedward225.github.io/index.md

       Hi there 👋 , I'm Jiajun Liu (刘嘉俊), a second-year undergraduate at <a href="http://ai.ruc.edu.cn/">Gaoling School of Artificial Intelligence</a>, Renmin University of China.
     </p>
     <p>
-      My research interests lie in <strong>Reinforcement Learning, Multimodal Models, and Generative AI</strong>.
+      My research interests lie in <strong>Reinforcement Learning, Spatial Intelligence, and Generative AI</strong>.
 I am currently working with <a href="https://zhenxuan00.github.io/">Prof. Chongxuan Li</a> on Deep Generative Models, with a focus on 3D world models.
     </p>
     <p>
       I am gooda at Python, C/C++, and Linux development environments.
 I have hands-on experience with deep learning frameworks like PyTorch.